 Which is one of 3 major helps that make Obama’s policy performance seem better than they are:

-1. Debt spending It has taken Obama 9.2 trillion dollars in debt spending just to get the economy to feel like it’s mediocre/below average?
+One: Debt spending It has taken Obama 9.2 trillion dollars in debt spending just to get the economy to feel like it’s mediocre/below average?

-This debt spending is not a good thing.
-This debt will need to be paid back at some point.
 All this debt spending does is take future prosperity and cash it in now.
 Future fiscal years will suffer because of this overspending.
 It matters.
 Obama criticized Bush in 2008 for racking up 5 trillion dollars in debt.
 Obama was right.
 But Obama has piled on another 9 trillion.

-2. But debt spending is not the only big crutch Obama has benefited from.
+Two: But debt spending is not the only big crutch Obama has benefited from.
 Another important factor aiding the short-term economy is the Federal Reserve bank.

 Most people do not understand the Federal Reserve bank or even know what it is.